How a Sex Therapist can help Female Sexual Dysfunction

 Treatment for sexual dysfunction starts by identifying the cause by doing a thorough assessment which is crucial as this will determine a treatment plan.
 Whether the underlying cause is medical or psychological, it is still important to talk with a sex therapy professional in addition to your GP.
 If sex has been painful for a while, there may be a negative emotional response and psychological fear that causes tension which then generates more pain.
 It may also be difficult to talk about sexual issues with a partner and a therapist trained in sex therapy can help you communicate easily.
 A professional counsellor can help you use techniques such as Cognitive Behavioural Therapy, Mindfulness, Sensate Focus, Communication exercises, sexual education, control of vaginal muscles using vaginal relaxation exercises, use of a trainer under controlled relaxation, discussing/communicating control of penetration and exploration of any phobias.
 One particular therapy that is gaining popularity and more and more scientific based evidence is hypnotherapy.

-Hypnotherapy as a treatment for sexual pain
+Hypnotherapy as part of sex therapy treatment for sexual pain

 There has been a lot of research on the use of hypnosis for general pain and in recent years there has been a lot more research on sexual pain.
 Pukall, Kandyba, Amsel, Khalifé, & Binik (2007) examined the effectiveness of hypnosis and pain and psychosexual function in women experiencing painful sex (vulvodynia).
 Participants did an initial 1.5 hour assessment to gather information and create a tailored hypnosis script.
 This was followed by 6 x 1 hour assessments.
 Study participants experienced significant decreases in pain and pain on intercourse.
 In addition, overall sexual functioning and satisfaction increased.